wp-plugins/ewww-image-optimizer/readme.txt

 = GRAND Flash Album Gallery Integration =

 Features optimization on upload capability, re-optimization, and bulk optimizing.
 The Bulk Optimize function is located near the bottom of the FlAGallery menu, and will optimize all images in all galleries.
 It is also possible to optimize groups of images in a gallery, or multiple galleries at once.

+= BuddyPress Integration =

+Located under Media, the BuddyPress Optimizer allows the user to optimize all avatars (group and individual).
+Stores a history of optimized images, so that you can optimize new images without re-optimizing old images.

 == Installation ==